Matifassano/savyy/README.md

 - shadcn-ui
 - Tailwind CSS

-## To Do MVP:
+## To Do for MVP:
 - Add more promotions with the scraping
 - Check .env keys in promotions file
-- Configurar de manera correcta las respuestas de Savyy
+- Check savyy answers
+- Check security
--
+- Review plans and pnl

-## After MVP:
-- Add other banks promotions
-- Add other banks cards
-- Add the Zeny UI